 Market analysis involves understanding your target customers, competitors, and industry trends.
 The number one reason startups fail, cited in 42% of cases, is that there’s no market need for their product.
 Thorough analysis helps you avoid this pitfall by confirming there’s real demand for your solution.

 Product discovery is the process of deeply understanding user problems to figure out what you should build.
 A staggering 64% of software features are rarely or never used.
-This phase aims to prevent that waste by focusing on solving the right problems for your target audience.
+This phase aims to prevent that waste by focusing on the right problems.
+Effective user research is essential for this.
+It employs various methods to understand user behaviors and motivations, ensuring the final product aligns with their expectations.

 Instead of building a full product on a hunch, you form assumptions and test them.
 This is a core principle of the Lean Startup methodology.
 For example, startups that pivot once or twice based on validated learning raise 2.5 times more funding and grow 3.6 times faster than those that don’t.